 In June of 1990 he directed the Yale Glee Club in its month-long tour of Eastern and Western Europe, appearing in such famed locales as the Gewandhaus and the Thomanerkirche in Leipzig, as well as the Kreuzkirche in Dresden.
 In February 1994 and 2004 the Concert Choir of Washington University was chosen to sing at the Missouri Music Educator's Annual Convention.
 The Concert Choir has sung in Chicago, Dallas, Tulsa, Nashville, Kansas City and in other venues.

 Mr. Stewart is in frequent demand as clinician and judge, as well as for his inspiring master classes.
-In the summer months Mr. Stewart conducts at the Festival of the Arts in Spearfish, South Dakota and has taught in the University of Miami's Summer in Salzburg program.
+In the summer months Mr Stewart has taught at the University of Miami's Summer Program in Salzburg and for fourteem summers supervised and conducted at the Festival of the Arts in Spearfish, South Dakota.

 SOME PROCEDURES & PHILOSOPHY